Robust Adaptive Safe Robotic Grasping with Tactile Sensing: Hardware Experiments

 \section{Hardware Experiments}

-In this section, we show the experimental results of our proposed method, demonstrating the safe grasping of various objects including a fragile object.
+In this section, we show the experimental results of the proposed method, demonstrating the safe grasping of various objects including a fragile object.
 To this end, we primarily use two fingers of the Shadow hand equipped with tactile sensors to grasp an object and control the front finger to regulate contact normal force.
 Lastly, we evaluate each safety filter in terms of safety violations and conservatism, and discuss the overall limitations of our framework.
+The demonstration video is available at the link\footnote{\url{https://youtu.be/Cuj47mkXRdg}}.